 Difficulty: K3 on the German scale (more on this below)

 Length of Time: 3 hours

 When to go: The via ferrata is open from June 1 to October 31 from 9 am to 6 pm

-Required Gear: Harness, two carabiners on a lanyard, helmet, hiking shoes
+Required Gear: Harness, via ferrata set, helmet, hiking shoes

 Official website: Klettersteig Mürren